-A more compassionate model for public safety is one that puts rehabilitation over incarceration and works to end the legacy of racism in our system.
+A more compassionate model for public safety puts rehabilitation over incarceration and works to end the legacy of racism in our system.

 The murders of George Floyd and Breonna Taylor reignited the Black Lives Matter movement.
-Communities across America are grappling with the persistent racism within our public safety institutions and policies.
-For decades, law enforcement and the justice system have viewed incarceration as a solution to our societal problems.
+Communities across America are grappling with the persistent racism in our justice system.
+For decades, our legislators, our courts, and our law enforcement have viewed incarceration as a solution to our societal problems.

-Virginia specifically held onto a legal code that was born out of the Jim Crow era and emphasize punishment and criminalization over rehabilitation and restoration.
-Instead of treating crime as the result of systemic failures, our laws create never-ending cycles of incarceration.
-This moment of mass protests in the name of Black lives is showing that together we can create a better way to ensure public safety with justice, transparency, and accountability.
+Virginia held on to a legal code that was born out of the Jim Crow era.
+Our laws emphasize punishment and criminalization over rehabilitation and restoration.
+Instead of treating crime as the result of systemic failures, we’re creating never-ending cycles of incarceration.
+We can create a better way to ensure public safety with justice, transparency, and accountability.

-- Legalizing cannabis, expunging past convictions, freeing those incarceration for only cannabis related crimes, and investing new state revenues into our education system.
+- Legalizing cannabis possession immediately, automatically expunging past cannabis convictions, freeing those incarcerated only for cannabis-related crimes, driving the benefits of the new cannabis markets to communities disproportionately impacted by marijuana prohibition, and investing new state revenues into our education system.